henriquestiagoo/rasp-kodi-mediacenter/README.md

 * Download libreELEC/OpenELEC image according the rasp version: https://libreelec.tv/downloads/
 * Unzip libreELEC/OpenELEC image
 * Write the image on the sd card.
-Win32 Disk Imager is a good solution - https://sourceforge.net/projects/win32diskimager/
+[Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) is a good solution.
 * Place the card on the raspberry pi cards slot